tsarnet/cs-sdk/README.md

 ## Parameters

-- `Options` - The Options To Use When Creating The Client.
+- `Options` - The options to use when creating the client.

 # Properties